 Pair these pages with a frog egg or tadpole hunt.
 Little ones are excited to see what they are learning about outside in the real word.
-Observing frogs, a collection of eggs, and tadpoles at different stages of development are perfect activities for kids.

 The tadpole is then considered a young frog as it develops and looses its gills and grows.
 The young frog, called a froglet completes its metamorphosis turning it into an adult frog.

 Nature is amazing in so many ways!

 Hopefully these free frog coloring pages have inspired you to head outside and explore frogs with your kids.
 Print off a few of these sheets, pack the coloring supplies, and color while observing frogs in real life.